 - Are currently or were once residing with the other person

-How Can a VAWA Visa Help You Gain Permanent Residency?
+How Can VAWA Help You Gain Permanent Residency?

-If you receive a visa under VAWA, you can likely apply for a Green Card.
+If you receive deferred action under VAWA, you can likely apply for a Green Card.
 Your derivative children can likely also apply for a Green Card.
 If you get the Green Card, you’ll have permanent residency in the U.S.

-If you already have a VAWA visa, one of our firm’s VAWA visa immigration lawyers in Phoenix can speak with you about getting permanent residency.
+If you already have VAWA deferred action, one of our firm’s VAWA immigration lawyers in Phoenix can speak with you about getting permanent residency.

 Contact Us for a VAWA Immigration Attorney in Phoenix, AZ

-If you or a loved one is an abused undocumented person, our firm can help you gain safety and independence from your abuser.
-We’ll help you apply for a VAWA visa.
+If you or a loved one is exposed to cruelty as an undocumented person, our firm can help you gain safety and independence.
+We’ll help you apply for a VAWA case.